2016 / 17 Annual Report

 Ways of Giving

 Our pledge program offers you a convenient method of making contributions.
-The program allows you to spread your contribution over three to five years, usually commencing the year the pledge is made.
-You will receive full recognition for the value of your contribution as soon as the commitment is made.
+The program allows you to spread your contribution over three to five years.

 Publicly Traded Securities

 Donating securities is an effective way to give.
 If you own publicly traded securities that have increased in value and you decide to sell them, 50 per cent of the capital gain is taxable.
 However, if you donate these securities “in kind” directly to BC Children’s Hospital Foundation, no tax is payable on the capital gain.
 The resulting tax credit from the donation of the securities can reduce taxes payable on other income.
 Making a gift of publicly traded securities is easy to do.
-Please contact us for a transfer form to facilitate the process or visit our website.
+Please contact us if you have any questions regarding a transfer form to facilitate the process or visit our website.

 Future Planned Gifts

-Making your legacy gift is a thoughtful step today that leaves a footprint of love in the future.
+Making your legacy gift is a thoughtful step today that can make a big difference for tomorrow’s kids.
 Here are some options for you to consider.

 Bequest in Your Will